sco0ter/babbler/readme.md

 ## Authenticating and Binding a Resource

-After connecting, you have to authenticate and bind a resource, in order to become a \"connected resource\".
-Both steps are understood as \"login\":
+After connecting, you have to authenticate and bind a resource, in order to become a "connected resource".
+Both steps are understood as "login":

 ```java
 try {